Notarrogantjustbetter/Calculator/README.md

-# Calculator with Python and tkinter.
+Calculator application created with Python and tkinter.